abstractblack/curriculum/TEMPLATE.md

 ## Class Title

 ## Authors
-Your name (please include collaborators or funding institutions that have supported this work) and links to your site or Github.
+Jayve Montgomery and links to your site or Github.

 ## Essential Questions
 Questions that lead to meaningful exploration of CS concepts and practices.
 Examples: